 ”Look out!”
 Dil suddenly shouts.

 High above us, large blocks of ice have broken off, now thundering down the slope towards us.
-Most of them break on their way down, but some still measure several cubic feet.
+The majority are shattered on their way down, but some still measure several cubic feet.
 We run towards a couple of large rocks to seek shelter behind them, bits of ice flying around us.
 Miraculously, none of us are hit.
 Rather shaken, we continue our walk across several more landslides, mercifully without further mishap.

 Again, on the following day, we must cross several landslides below Kambachen.
 Niels, Helle, and I are on our way across one of these, when numerous pebbles come tumbling down the slope towards us, followed by several larger rocks.
 We jump across the sliding gravel on the trail, I at the rear, pebbles and rocks flying around us.

 Helle and Niels, who have taken shelter behind a huge rock, notice with horror that a larger rock is tumbling down the slope towards me, but luckily, at the very last moment, it hits a larger rock, changing its course.
 A close call, indeed!

 We camp in a lovely oak forest, where passerines abound, including black-faced laughing-thrush (Trochalopteron affine), bar-throated minla (Minla strigula), orange-gorgeted flycatcher (Ficedula strophiata), and golden-spectacled warbler (Seicercus burkii).

 We also encounter a pair of green shrike-babblers (Pteruthius xanthochlorus), who are busy building a nest – a small pendent bag, hanging from a twig.
 The nest is made from lichens, mixed with thin roots, picked from an epiphyte, growing on a nearby rock.
 Incidentally, genetic research has revealed that the shrike babblers are not babblers, but probably related to the New World vireos, family Vireonidae.